IBMStreams/streamsx.hdfs/samples/HdfsKerberos/README.md

 At first read this guide in WiKi to setup kerberos in your HDP server:

-### How to use kerberos authentication in streamsx.hdfs toolkit
+### How to use kerberos authentication in streamsx.hdfs toolkit:

 https://github.com/IBMStreams/streamsx.hdfs/wiki/How-to-use-kerberos-authentication-in-streamsx.hdfs-toolkit/